Aryankavu: Kadamanpara Sandal Forest

 It is the second largest natural sandal forest after Marayur.
 It is situated in Aryankavu Grama panchayath.

 Rose Mala

 Rose Mala is a place in Aryankavu which is 11.8 km away from Aryankavu Junction.
 It is one of the ecotourism spots which provides view of Thenmala Dam reservoir.
 There is a view point called Rajathottam near Rosemala which offers view of Tenkasi.

 Nedumpara

 Nedumpara is a place which is 11 km away from Aryankavu.
 Harrisons Malayalam limited has a rubber estate in this place named as Isfield Estate.
 One of the highest peak of Kollam district named Nedumpara Peak is located in Nedumpara, which is locally known as Nedumpara Motta.
 It is the water divide between Kallada River and Achankovil river.

 Bourdillon's Plot

-It is the world's first stump planted plantation of teak which located near the Palaruvi Falls in Aryankavu.
+It is the world's first stump-planted teak plantation, located near the Palaruvi Falls in Aryankavu.
 A British man named T. F. Bourdillon was its leader.
 He was then conservator of Travancore.